MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 ---
-title: Guidelines for Power BI visuals
+title: Guidelines for publishing Power BI visuals
-description: Guidelines for publishing your custom visual to Microsoft AppSource so others can discover and purchase it.
+description: Guidelines to publish your custom visual to Microsoft AppSource so others can discover and purchase it.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: ""